The Traitors: Why Charlotte’s fake Welsh accent could be a stroke of genius

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Viewers of BBC One’s hit show The Traitors have been captivated by contestant Charlotte’s audacious strategy: faking a Welsh accent.
+Can certain accents make you seem more trustworthy?
+One contestant on BBC One's hit show The Traitors is putting that theory to the test.

-The 33-year-old London-based business director adopted the persona in a bid to bolster her trustworthiness among fellow players, and remarkably, the ruse appears to be working.
+London-based business director Charlotte, 33, has adopted a Welsh accent in a bid to gain the trust of her fellow players.

-But does her tactic have any basis in reality?
-Can an accent genuinely influence how we perceive someone’s trustworthiness?
+Remarkably, her audacious strategy appears to be working, raising the question: does an accent genuinely influence perceptions of trustworthiness?

 Surprisingly, yes.
 Studies suggest that the way a person speaks, including their accent, can significantly impact how trustworthy they appear.
 A familiar or reassuring tone can foster trust, while an unfamiliar accent can sometimes breed suspicion or uncertainty.